maticnetwork/matic.js/README.md

 await matic.depositERC20ForUser(
   token,  // Token address
-  user,   // User address (in most cases, this will be sender's address), amount,  // Token amount for deposit (in wei) options // transaction fields
+  user,   // User address (in most cases, this will be sender's address), amount,  // Token amount for deposit (in wei), options // transaction fields
 )